-Overweight for children ≥24 months is weight-for-length or BMI-for-age greater than or equal to the 95th percentile.
-At Risk of Becoming Overweight is between the 85th and 95th percentile.
+Obese for children $\geq$ 24 months is a BMI-for-age greater than or equal to the 95th percentile.
+Overweight is greater than or equal to the 85th and less than the 95th percentile.
+High Weight-for-length for infants and children <24 months is greater than or equal to the 97.7th percentile.
 Weight loss for children should never be recommended.
 Instead, the focus of counseling sessions should be on slowing down the weight gain while the child grows in height.
 Children may be overweight for a variety of reasons.

-- ♦ Overfeeding Children that are given too much food for their body size may become overweight.
+- Overfeeding Children that are given too much food for their body size may become overweight.
 Even though these children are overweight, they may not be getting enough of certain nutrients because of inappropriate food items being consumed in high quantities, such as high fat and high sugar foods.
-It is important to remember that even an overweight child may be malnourished. ▶ - Inactivity Children that are inactive may also become overweight because they are not using enough energy.
-Most of the inactivity in children today is attributed to high amounts of television and video games.

-♠ Inconsistent Food Availability - Children that do not get enough food consistently may also become overweight.
+It is important to remember that even an overweight child may be malnourished. - ♦ Inactivity Children that are inactive may also become overweight because they are not using enough energy.
+Most of the inactivity in children today is attributed to high amounts of television and video games. - ♠ Inconsistent Food Availability Children that do not get enough food consistently may also become overweight.
 This may sound strange, but the following theory may help to explain it.
 When a child's body does not get enough food, all the systems in the child's body slow down to conserve energy.
 This helps them stay alive during periods of starvation.
 When food is available, the child probably eats a lot more that he normally would because he is very hungry.
 Now he has a lot of energy available.
 But his body does not need much to run on because it has slowed down.
 Now there is extra energy available that is stored as fat.
 After a period of time, the child becomes overweight.